Vista DUI Lawyers

 If I’ve already lost my license because of a DUI, how do I get it back?

 If you’ve lost your license because of a DUI, you may be eligible for a restricted license or reinstatement after the suspension.
 There are also two types of restricted licenses available during a suspension.
 The first allows you to drive anywhere anytime with an IID (Ignition Interlock Device).
-The second does not require an IID, but it does require you to wait 30 days after the suspension starts before applying and restricts driving to and from and in the course of your employment or your DUI program.
+The second does not require an IID, but it does require you to wait 30 days after the suspension starts before applying and restricts driving to and from and in the course of your employment.
 DMV requires proof of enrollment in an approved California DUI program filed with DMV by the program, an SR 22 proof of insurance filed by the insurance company and payment of a license reissue fee whether you put the IID on or not.
-An experienced DUI attorney can answer any specific questions you may have concerning licensing.
+An experienced DUI attorney can answer any specific questions you may have that concern licensing.

 If this is my first DUI offense, will I have to go to jail?